 View audio described performances

 Touch Tours (for blind or visually impaired) are available for all Festival Season productions.
 They take place 90 minutes before an audio described performance and last approximately 30 minutes.
-If you would like more information about Touch Tours or about Touch Tours during the Winter season, please contact the House Manager on 01243 784437.
+If you would like more information about Touch Tours during the Summer season, please contact the House Manager on 01243 784437.

 Large Print and Audio Brochures are available on request from firstname.lastname@example.org